mooeypoo/wikilookup/README.md

 You can change that property by providing an alternative selector:
 ```$( '.content').wikilookup( { selector: '.someClass' } );```

+## Showing the data

+jQuery.wikilookup manages the operation of fetching the data and creating a display, but it is agnostic as to where that display is placed.
+Deciding where the results appear is up to you.

+The view for each lookup word is stored in the `data-wl-widget` data attribute of that node.
+The presentation jQuery object is stored in the `$element` property of that object.
+You can call for it and display it wherever you want.

+See the demos for an example.

 # Demo
 For information about the configuration, [visit the demo page](https://mooeypoo.github.io/jquery.wikilookup/).